 To determine the amount of taxes paid for the lookback period, use only the Form CT-1 taxes reported on your original return.
 Adjustments to a return for a prior period aren't taken into account in determining the taxes for that prior period.

 Maple Co. originally reported Form CT-1 taxes of $45,000 for the lookback period (2017).
 Maple Co. discovered in March 2019 that the tax during the lookback period (2017) was understated by $10,000 and will correct this error with an adjustment on Form CT-1 X filed for 2017.

 Maple Co. is a monthly schedule depositor for 2019 because the lookback period Form CT-1 taxes are based on the amount originally reported ($45,000), which wasn't more than $50,000.
 For purposes of the lookback rule, the $10,000 adjustment doesn't affect either 2017 taxes or 2019 taxes.
 See Treasury Decision 9405, available at IRS.gov/irb/2008-32_IRB#TD-9405.

 If you’re a monthly schedule depositor, deposit employer and employee Tier 1 and Tier 2 taxes accumulated during a calendar month by the 15th day of the following month.

-Employer C is a monthly schedule depositor with seasonal employees.
-C paid compensation each Friday during March but didn't pay any compensation during April.
-Under the monthly schedule deposit rule, C must deposit the combined taxes for the March paydays by April 15.
-C doesn't have a deposit requirement for April (due by May 15) because no compensation was paid and, therefore, C doesn't have a tax liability for the month.
+Spruce Co. is a monthly schedule depositor with seasonal employees.
+Spruce Co. paid compensation each Friday during March but didn't pay any compensation during April.
+Under the monthly schedule deposit rule, Spruce Co. must deposit the combined taxes for the March paydays by April 15.
+Spruce Co. doesn't have a deposit requirement for April (due by May 15) because no compensation was paid and, therefore, Spruce Co. doesn't have a tax liability for the month.